kartik-v/yii2-slider/README.md

 You can see detailed [documentation](http://demos.krajee.com/slider) on usage of the extension.

 ## Latest Release
->NOTE: The latest version of the module is v1.3.1 released on 05-May-2015.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-slider/blob/master/CHANGE.md) for details.
+> Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-slider/blob/master/CHANGE.md) for details on updates to various releases.

 ## Installation